Vito0912/abs_flutter/README.md

 🚀 **Caching** - Caches images for faster loading times.\
 🚀 **Pagination** - Load more items when you reach the end of lists to save data.\
 📈 **Does Not Rely on a Socket** - Use the app even with an occasionally interrupted connection.\
-📅 **Up-to-date Sync** - The app stays synchronized with the server when connected to the internet.
+📅 **Up-to-date Sync** - The app stays synchronized with the server when connected to the internet.\
+🔁 **Queue Support** - Add multiple items to the queue and play them in order.
+Even works offline.

 ### Additional to First-party App